Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 # Worthy Vessel
 Beginning at 10th level, your patron is starting to feel comfortable in your body.
 While possessed, you can cast [[Telekinesis]] once per possession as an action, without expending a spell slot.
+The spell ends with the possession, or if you lose concentration on it.

 As a bonus action, you can let your patron possess your body until your next turn, granting you all the aforementioned benefits.
 This does not exhaust your body.